 not yet taken effect, the version of the law that is currently in effect may have already

 been removed from the database and you should refer to that Public Act to see the changes

 Police to report motor vehicle crash investigations.

 (a) Every law enforcement officer who investigates a motor vehicle crash

 for which a report is required by this Article or who prepares a written

 report as a result of an investigation either at the time and scene of such

-motor vehicle accident or thereafter by interviewing participants or
+motor vehicle crash or thereafter by interviewing participants or

-witnesses shall forward a written report of such motor vehicle accident
+witnesses shall forward a written report of such motor vehicle crash

 to the Administrator on forms provided by the Administrator under Section